Anything Above Zero Compounds

 OPEN HANDS

-I also want to encourage you to pray about it.
+I want to encourage you to pray about this season you are in right now.
 Something as simple as this prayer:

 “God, help me as I pursue the life you’ve called me to live.
+Life has been alot lately.
 Would You help me rest and be able to recharge?
-Help me to rely on You today, when I put work and relationships down and spend a moment or two to recharge.
-I ask that You would abundantly multiply my rest, and that it would bring glory to You.”
+Help me to rely on You today.
+I ask that You would abundantly multiply my rest, help me to recharge, that my life and my work would bring glory to You.”

 Take time to rest this week.
 Sit on the front porch and watch the sunrise and sunset.
-Take one of the Scriptures I mentioned earlier and just meditate on that one thought for five minutes.
+Take one of the Scriptures mentioned earlier and just meditate on that one thought for a few minutes.
 Go for a walk alone or with someone.
 Be still for a minute and just take a breath.
-Turn off Netflix at 9pm and get some sleep.
+Turn off Netflix or Facebook at 9pm and get some sleep.

-You’ve got important work to do next week.
-Let’s collectively come back with some charged up batteries, ready to take on whatever we have to face.
-As our weariness turns to rest and recharge, let’s give God the glory as we seek to be good stewards of the health, strength and clarity that He desires to give us as we rest in Him.
+You’ve got important work to do this week.
+Your relationships are meaningful and your people need the healthiest version of you possible.
+My hope for you is that as your weariness turns to rest and recharge, we will give God the glory as we seek to be good stewards of the health, strength and clarity that He desires to give us as we rest and trust in Him.